Please note that posts on this site may contain affiliate links

-Witchcraft will truly reflect your own desires, interests, hobbies, and habits.
+Witchcraft will definitely reflect your own desires, interests, hobbies, and habits.

 It’s a spectacular way to learn more about yourself and the world around you.

-My wish is that, in time, you will be able to help other people learn how to become a witch, too!
+My wish is that, in time, you will help other people learn how to become a witch, too!

 Do you become a witch through birth?
 Or can you study and learn witchcraft?
 This PDF explores that topic.